hanrichard/Notebook/aws/aws learning doc/ec2.md

 - 4 is correct.
 You can control access to files and directories with POSIX-compliant user and group-level permissions.

-### ec2 hibernate - store ram into ebs - less than 60 days
+### ec2 hibernate - store ram into ebs - less than 60 days - on demand and reserved